 I am a graduate student at an American university with a B.A. in religion from Carleton College.
 I am interested in issues pertaining to Japanese esoterism and traditionalism.
 I enjoy bridging the gap between academia and the general public.

 My first book for a popular audience, The Sacred Science of Ancient Japan: Lost Chronicles of the Age of the Gods, introduces Japan's ultra-ancient parahistory to the English-speaking world, explaining the symbolism of ancient eras using the methodology of Julius Evola.
-It is available for preorder from Amazon.com.
+It is available for purchase on Amazon and other sites.

 I've also published work in several academic journals about Asian traditions and traditionalists of all stripes.